How are Mortgage Loan Officers Paid: Unveiling the Compensation Structure

 Are Mortgage Loan Officers Independent Contractors?

 Some Mortgage Loan Officers work as independent contractors, while others are employed by lending institutions.
-Independent contractors have more flexibility but are responsible for their own expenses.
+Independent contractors have more flexibility but are responsible for their expenses.

 Conclusion